 Weed Management

-Dry beans are not competitive and even low weed pressure can result in yield loss.
-Good weed control is important, as not only can weeds impact yields, but green weedy material can harbour diseases and cause quality issues by staining beans during harvest.
+Dry beans are not competitive, and even low weed pressure can result in yield loss.
+Weed control is essential, as weeds can not only reduce yields, but can also serve as disease hosts and reduce seed quality by staining beans during harvest.

-Dry beans are typically seeded after May 25 to avoid the risk of late spring frosts, and this presents a good opportunity to control weeds before seeding or before crop emergence in the spring.
-Herbicide selection should be done carefully and when choosing in-crop herbicides, growers should check labels before application, as not all herbicides have been tested on all dry bean types, and certain varieties will have different tolerance to herbicides.
+Dry beans are typically seeded in Saskatchewan after May 25th to reduce the risk of late-spring frosts.
+Late seeding allows for weed control activities before seeding or crop emergence in the spring.
+When choosing in-crop herbicides, growers should carefully check labels, as not all herbicides have been tested on all dry bean types, and herbicide tolerance may vary between varieties.

-If dry beans are grown in a row crop system, inter-row tillage is often used to help manage in-crop weed issues.
-Certain non-selective herbicides can also be sprayed inter-row as well.
-Inter-row cultivation should be done on warmer days when beans are limp and less likely to break if contacted, and when weeds will tend to wilt and die more quickly.
-Cultivation should occur when the canopy is dry to avoid spreading disease.
+Inter-row tillage is often used to manage in-crop weeds in row crop systems.
+Inter-row cultivation should be done on warmer days when beans are limp and less prone to breakage, and when weeds are wilted and likely to die more quickly.
+Cultivation should occur when the canopy is dry to prevent the spread of disease.
 Care should also be taken to avoid root pruning in later-season cultivations.
+Registered non-selective herbicides can also be sprayed between rows.

 Disease Management